 The historic City of Inverness is reminiscent of days gone by.
 When visiting the charming downtown area, stop by the Old Courthouse Museum or stop by one of the many shops, restaurants, pubs and retail establishments that dot the area.
 Make a day of it and experience the Withlacoochee Rails to Trails paved bicycle path and stay in one of our motels and bed & breakfasts or experience one of our outdoor events.
 For more information about Inverness, its history and our Events & Visitors Bureau, please visit www.inverness-fl.gov.

-The box office is open Thursday, Friday & Saturday, Noon to 4PM and always one hour before showtime.
-Tickets are available online 24 hours a day or you may contact the box office with any questions at 352-341-7850.
+The box office is open one hour before showtime.
+Tickets are available online 24 hours a day at www.valerietheatre.org.
+For questions or additional information please call (342)341-7850

 Got a question about seeing a performance?
 We’ve got the answers!
 READ MORE≫